cjyuan/cyf-notes/ITP-JS4-PR-comments.md

   - The current method of assigning book titles to HTML elements can cause display issues if a title contains special character sequences like `<i>`.

 - Can you suggest a more consistent naming convention for the variables representing the two buttons, currently named `changeBut` and `delButton`?

+Did you notice that the two variables, `changeBut` and `delButton`, use different naming conventions?

 ---
 The alert message is shown before the book is actually deleted; the deletion only occurs after the alert dialog is dismissed.
 This introduces a risk that the operation may not complete (e.g., if the user closes the browser before dismissing the alert).